• Nutrition

 Best Exercise Bike Overall: NordicTrack Commercial S22i Studio Cycle

 The S22i Studio Cycle has a footprint of 55 inches by 21.9 inches.
-Riders will enjoy an ultra-smooth ride due to the expert-engineered inertia-enhanced flywheel, outfitted with SMR™ Silent Magnetic Resistance which creates a quiet, smooth experience.
+Riders will enjoy an ultra-smooth and quiet ride due to the expert-engineered inertia-enhanced flywheel, outfitted with SMR™ Silent Magnetic Resistance, creating a quiet, smooth experience.
 An ergonomic padded saddle can be adjusted horizontally and vertically, while the non-slip handlebar has multiple positions to suit different riders.
-The bike features 24 digital resistance levels, a 20-percent live incline, and 10-percent live decline control, plus a 22-inch rotating HD smart touch screen.
+This exercise bike features 24 digital resistance levels, a 20-percent live incline, 10-percent live decline control, and a 22-inch rotating HD smart touch screen.

 Most Affordable Exercise Bike: Schwinn 170 Upright Bike

-Adjustable, padded handlebars and a padded, contoured seat keep riders comfortable.
-A high-speed, high-inertia drive system allows for easy start-up and a quiet workout.
-The bike is built for convenience, with a charging USB port, MP3 input, and adjustable three-speed fan built-in.
+Adjustable, padded handlebars and a padded, contoured adjustable seat keep riders comfortable.
+A high-speed, high-inertia drive system allows for easy start-up and a quiet ride.
+This indoor bike is built for convenience, with a charging USB port, MP3 input, and an adjustable three-speed fan built-in.

 Shop Schwinn bikes online or at a retail location near you.
 Schwinn fitness equipment includes a 10-year frame, two-year parts, and a one-year electronics warranty.